Birmingham Spinal Cord Injury Lawyer

 - Loss of sensation, either partial or total, below the injury site

 - Defects in the autonomic nervous system control of such involuntary actions as respiration and heartbeat

-Data for 2013 from the National Spinal Cord Injury Statistical Center (NSCISC) at the University of Alabama, Birmingham indicate that the most common causes of SCI since 2010 have been:
+Data for 2020 from the National Spinal Cord Injury Statistical Center (NSCISC) at the University of Alabama, Birmingham indicate that the most common causes of SCI are:

-The NSCISC also reports that there are some 12,000 new cases of SCI each year (not counting victims who die at the accident scene), and an estimated 238,000 to 332,000 SCI victims living in the US.
-Victims tend to be young and some 80% are male.
+The NSCISC also reports that there are some 17,900 new cases of SCI each year (not counting victims who die at the accident scene), and an estimated 252,000 to 373,000 SCI victims living in the U.S. Victims tend to be young and some 80 percent are male.